TheWolverine.com - Michigan Football Post-Game Podcast: Ryan Van Bergen With John Borton

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Former Wolverine Ryan Van Bergen targets the targeting rule, along with Michigan's needed improvements on the podcast.
+Former Wolverine Ryan Van Bergen had plenty to say about Michigan's 56-10 humbling of Nebraska, on the podcast.

-Van Bergen talks about junior quarterback Shea Patterson's strong performance as well, and his increasing connection with this wide receivers and tight ends.

 ---